IntelLabs/RAG-FiT/README.md

 ## Citation

-Please cite our paper if it helps your research:
+Please cite our paper if it helps your research: [RAG Foundry: A Framework for Enhancing LLMs for Retrieval Augmented Generation](https://arxiv.org/abs/2408.02545).

 ```BibTex
 @article{fleischerRAGFoundryFramework2024,